 When setting accurate reorder quantities, it’s not enough to simply know what you currently have in stock.
 For a complete overview of your stock levels, you also need to know what’s on the way to your warehouse from your suppliers.
 This may seem obvious, but most ERPs and other systems don’t have this information available in a way that’s easy to retrieve.

-Demand forecasting, inventory policies and replenishment activities are the core foundations of inventory optimisation.
+Demand forecasting, inventory policies and replenishment activities are the core inventory optimisation techniques.
 Each aspect is crucial to guaranteeing you have the right stock in the right places at the right time.

 Whilst you can carry out inventory optimisation calculations in excel and manually enter them into your ERP, if you have hundreds of SKUs it’s almost impossible to manually track everything accurately.